-Under rgraduate Programme Outcomes(PO) At the At the end of the Programme/Degree mentioned above, the graduates will be able to: PO1.
-Engineering knowledge Apply the knowledge of mathematics, science, engineering complex engineering specialization to the solution of complex engineering problems.
-PO2.
-Problem analysis: Identify, formulate, research literature, and analyze engineering problems to arrive at substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
-PO3 Design/development of solutions: Design solutions for complex engineering problems and design system components and processes to meet the specifications with consideration for public health and safety, and the cultural, societal, and environmental considerations.
-PO4 provide valid conclusions.
-PO5 Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools, including prediction and modeling to complex engineering activities, with an understanding of the limitations.
-PO6 Engineer and society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal, and cultural issues and the consequent responsibilities relevant to professional engineering practice.
-1 Environment and sustainability: Understand the impact of professional engineering PO7 solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for, sustainable development.
-PO8 Ethics: Apply ethical principles and commit to professional ethics, responsibilities, and norms of engineering practice.
-PO9 Individual and team work: Function effectively as an individual, and as a member or leader in teams, and in multidisciplinary settings.
-P10 Communication: Communicate effectively with the engineering community and with society at large.
-Be able to comprehend and write effective reports and documentation.
-Make effective presentations and give and receive clear instructions.
-P11 Project management and finance : Demonstrate knowledge and understanding of engineering and management principles, and apply these to one's own work, as a member and leader in a team.
-Manage projects in multidisciplinary environments.
-P12 Life-long learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+Induction program (mandatory) 3 weeks duration (Please refer Appendix-A for guidelines & also details available in the curriculum of Mandatory courses) Induction program for students to beoffered right at the start of the first year.
+Physical activity Creative Arts Universal Human Values Literary Proficiency Modules Lectures by Eminent People Visits to local Areas Familiarization to Dept./Branch & Innovations graduate Programme Outcomes (PO) end of Programme/Degree mentioned above, the graduates will be able to Engineering knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and engineering specialization to the solution of complex engineering problems.
+Problem analysis: Identify, formulate, research literature, and analyze engineering problems to arrive at substantiated conclusions using first principles of mathematics, natural, and engineering sciences.
+Design/development of solutions: Design solutions for complex engineering problems and design system components, processes to meet the specifications with consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+Conduct investigations of complex problems: Use research-based knowledge including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+The engineer and society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal, and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+Environment and sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and needfor sustainable development.
+Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
+Individual and team work: Function effectively as an individual, and as a member or leader in teams, and in multidisciplinary settings.
+Communication: Communicate effectively with the engineering community and with society at large.
+Be able to comprehend and write effective reports documentation.
+Make effective presentations, and give and receive clear instructions Project management and finance : Demonstrate knowledge and understanding of engineering and management principles and apply these to one's own work, as a member and leader in a team.
+Manage projects in multidisciplinary environments Life-long learning: Recognize the need for, and have the preparation and ability to engagein independent and life-long learning in the broadest context of technological change.

-PS O1 Ability to acquire knowledge in Computer Science and Engineering and develop innovative solutions to complex problems.
-PS O2 Design and build websites, android apps, automated projects using the knowledge of programming, testing, lifecycle models, artificial intelligence ,machine learning and CASE tools.
-PSO3 Pursue life long learning in advanced technologies of Computer Science and Engineering and apply it for the benefit of the society.
-Graduate Programme Educational Objective (PEO) aduate/Undergraduate will be - ing knowledge of Computer Science and other engineering disciplines for ng and developing innovative solutions to real-world problems. - bing interdisciplinary projects using the latest tools, techniques, and models for efit of society and the environment. career i strating team leadership and effective communication skills while pursuing a n life-long learning, research and development, or generating employment 1 startups.
+Under ( Graduate Programme Specific Outcomes (PSO) PS Ability to acquire knowledge in Computer Science and Engineering and develop innovative solutions to complex problems.
+PS Design and build websites, android apps, automated projects using the knowledge of programming, testing, life cycle models, artificial intelligence, machine learning and CASE tools.
+PS O3 Pursue life long learning in advanced technologies of Computer Science and Engineering and apply it for the benefit of the society.
+Graduate Programme Educational Objective (PEO) aduate/Undergraduate will be PEO1 Acquiring knowledge of Computer Science and other engineering disciplines for analyzing and developing innovative solutions to real world problems.
+PEO2 Developing interdisciplinary projects using latest tools, techniques and models for thebenefit of the society and environment PEO3 Demonstrating team leadership and effective communication skills while pursuing a career in life-long learning, research and development or generating employments through startups.
+PEO4 Preparing competitive examinations for higher studies abroad or for getting job in private, public or multinational companies.

-Semester-wise structure of curriculum [L=Lecture,T=Tutorials, P=Practicals & C=Credits]
+Semester-wise structure of curriculum [L=Lecture.T=Tutorials, P=Practicals & C=Credits]